JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 !!!
 NOTE
-If you are using an emulator, the IP address is your computer or virtual machine’s IP address, and the port number is usually **12345**.
-If these values are not correct, or emulator is not running, your app with not run, as TCP connections occur on the main thread.
+If you are connecting your app to an emulator using a TCP connection, the IP address is your computer or virtual machine’s IP address, and the port number is usually 12345.
 !!!

 ### 2. Short App Name (optional)